Asemica-me/chatw-GNA/README.md

 ## 🌐 Overview

-This repository contains the code for a **Question-Answering (QnA) application** designed to enhance user interaction and knowledge accessibility on the **Geoportale Nazionale dell'Archeologia (GNA)** platform.
-The application leverages **Retrieval-Augmented Generation (RAG)** and **Natural Language Processing (NLP)** techniques to streamline user operations, ensuring precise and context-aware responses based on the platform’s documentation.
+This repository contains the code for a **Question-Answering (QnA) application** designed to enhance user interaction and knowledge accessibility in the context of the [**Geoportale Nazionale dell'Archeologia (GNA)**](https://gna.cultura.gov.it/progetto.html) project.
+The application integrates **Retrieval-Augmented Generation (RAG)** and **Natural Language Processing (NLP)** techniques to streamline user operations, ensuring precise and context-aware responses based on the platform’s [documentation](https://gna.cultura.gov.it/wiki/index.php/Pagina_principale).

 The system is built using the **LangChain framework**, integrated with **Mistral AI** and **FAISS vector store**, and operates through a **Streamlit interface**.